orbit/orbit/docs/content/_index.md

 The core orbit framework and runtime code is located in the [orbit/orbit](https://github.com/orbit/orbit) project.

 # Sample Application
-A sample application has been built to demonstrate the most common scenarios for integrating with an Orbit Server, as well as hosting for the Server itself through Kubernetes or Docker-Compose.
+A sample application has been built to demonstrate the most common scenarios for integrating with an Orbit Server at [orbit/orbit-sample](https://github.com/orbit/orbit-sample)